mjun0812/mjun0812.github.io/src/content/posts_en/2022-07-09_my-first-contribute.md

 published: false
 ---

 Hello.
-This time I'd like to write about how my first issue led to fixing a PyTorch bug and adding new CI/CD test items, and how I became a contributor by sending my first Pull Request to YOLOv5 based on this bug.
+This time I'd like to write about how my first issue led to fixing a PyTorch bug and adding new CI/CD test items, and how I became a contributor by sending my first pull request to YOLOv5 based on this bug.

-This is a personal story, but since this is my first time contributing to major OSS, I decided to write it down to record the process and hopefully convey the flow of contributing to OSS.
+This is a personal story, but since this is my first time contributing to major open-source software, I decided to write it down to record the process and hopefully convey the flow of contributing to OSS.

 ## How It All Started